sooshie/secrepo/README.md

 * March 19, 2019 - Updated some of the duplicate links for Bro datasets - thanks Andrea
 * July 27, 2019 - Added domcop, blackweb, quantcast, netlab360, and dgarchive to the network section, and evtx attack samples to system section.
 * October 14, 2019 - Added security-datasets GitHub repo, and Mordor GitHub repo.
+* October 16, 2019 - Added "What is this panel again?" - malware panels.